The Perfect Golf Swing: Quiet Hips

 The secret: Keep the hips quiet and minimize motion in the lower half of your body during the backswing.
 Take a look at the picture of Tiger Woods above.
 Even at the very end of his backswing, his hips are largely in the same position they were in before he began.

 Keeping your hips closed and minimizing their movement during the backswing will prevent the awkward motion throughout the rest of your body that, in general, will send your ball slicing away from you.

-The problem with overactive hips during the backswing is that it makes it incredibly difficult to bring your body back into line for the all-important point of impact—when your clubhead reaches the ball.
+The problem with overactive hips during the backswing is that they make it incredibly difficult to bring your body back into line for the all-important point of impact—when your club-head reaches the ball.
 Opening your hips forces your weight to your front foot.
-If your weight is focused primarily on the front foot, you will have to shift your weight back, and then forward again in order to drive properly through the ball.
+If your weight is focused primarily on the front foot, you will have to shift your weight back and then forward again in order to drive properly through the ball.
 Most likely, your body will end up way ahead of your hands, dragging your clubhead behind you and either slicing ball to the right or grounding it and sending it hopping down the fairway (or worse).